This story was originally published and last updated .

 With the world's games at your fingertips, what are you going to play first?

 There's nothing sketchier in the emulation world than bridging that gap between "I've downloaded my emulator" and "let's play some games."
 It's a mire of intellectual property law, copyright, and chasing down broken links on some of the most malware-looking websites you'll ever visit.

 The problem is that emulation doesn't do you any good without some games to emulate, and getting your hands on that software in an appropriate format can be tricky; it's easy to buy a used cartridge or CD, but neither one can be accessed by your phone.
 You may have some success pulling files off an optical disc with your PC, and if you're really lucky you may have access to cartridge dumping hardware, but most of us are going to look online for games.

 While you could just dive right into Google, searching for "NES ROMs" or what have you, a surprisingly robust ROM resource has emerged in the form of Archive.org.
 Search by console name and a keyword like "ROM" or "collection" and you are going to find a lot of hits.
+Keep digging around, and you might just hit the mother lode.
 Just make sure you do the honest thing and only download ROM files for games you actually own.
 And if you're pulling a lot of Archive bandwidth, think about making a donation.

 The Internet Archive: what isn't it good for?

 With older systems, this tends to be all you need to get up and running, but others will require some additional system files — often a BIOS dump — in order for the emulator to operate.
 Thankfully, the Archive is awash with these too, so your biggest headache here will probably just be figuring out where on your phone each emulator expects you to place these files.